maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 - A **connector** represents the display sink, such as `eDP-1`.
 - A **mode** defines dimensions, refresh and timings.

 An atomic commit proposes the complete next state.
 The kernel validates it, then applies all accepted properties as one coherent update.
-KMS does not render the application's pixels.
-Display planes may scale or blend during scanout, but that operation differs from the OpenGL or Vulkan render jobs discussed earlier.
+OpenGL or Vulkan render the application's pixels.
+KMS controls their presentation.
+Display planes may also scale or blend during scanout.

 ## 11. Why the stages overlap